anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 ### Hash Functions ###
 Write a new hash function (it doesn't have to be any good, but remember to include the code in your repository).
 Compare the runtime of your ChainingHashTable when the hash function is varied.
 How big of a difference can the hash function make?
 (You should keep all other inputs (e.g., the chain type) constant.)
+Explain your intuition on why your results are what they are.
 <pre>TODO</pre>

 ### uMessage ###